0x60df/loophole/README.md

 Call `loophole-set-key` to set the temporary key bindings.

-The key binding is set in the disposable keymap generated automatically.
+The key binding is set in the disposable keymap which is generated automatically.
 Once keymap is generated, `loophole-set-key` edit it for a while, i.e. bindings will be set in it.
 `loophole-stop-editing` stops editing, and then next `loophole-set-key`